World Maritime Day - September 29

 World Maritime Day

-• The International Maritime Organization (IMO) was founded in 1948 to regulate and oversee the shipping industry.
+• The International Maritime Organization was established in 1948 and became operational in 1959.

 World Maritime Day is observed on the last Thursday of September each year.